Wendy’s Production Leadership case study hero

 The Brief

 Wendy’s doesn’t do slow.
 The brand moves fast, takes creative risks, and expects production to keep pace.
 I led national broadcast production for 50+ campaigns per year across General and Hispanic markets, managing a $40M budget.
 The challenge wasn’t one great campaign.
-It was delivering 50 every year without breaking.
+My role: lead production for all national broadcast.
+50+ campaigns a year.
+General and Hispanic markets. $40 million budget.
+Four years straight.
+2017–2021.

 The Tension